Last updated on October 10, 2019 at 09:29 am

-Before you gather with loved ones around a cozy backyard fire, be sure to check your local laws and consult with your homeowners’ association to see if fires are allowed, or if there are any special rules to follow.
-If you’re all clear, here are some tips to safely enjoy your fire pit.
+Nothing says “fall” like a crisp moonlit night gathered with loved ones around a cozy backyard fire.
+Fire pits extend the life of your outdoor entertaining space past the summer while adding warmth and ambiance.
+But before you begin, be sure to check your local laws and consult with your homeowners’ association to see if fires are allowed, or if there are any special rules to follow.
+If you’re all clear, here are some tips to safely enjoy your fall fires.

 - Watch what you wear.
 Avoid wearing clothing that’s flammable (such as nylon) or loose-fitting.